tillg/cheatsheet/readme.md

 ## Recent thoughts, reading, things to try

+* [Building Web Applications with Node JS and Express 4.0 (Update)](https://app.pluralsight.com/library/courses/nodejs-express-web-applications-update/table-of-contents) (Make sure you get the course with the **(Update)**!): A great tutorial with lost of helpful tips for setting up a dev environment, configuring npm/eslint and the sort.
 * [Build A Live Paint Application With React](https://codeburst.io/build-a-live-paint-application-with-react-ed534b403706): A thing I always wanted: Collaborative working on a board.
 May be this could be a starting point, and later we add a React-Native App on a large Android-powered touch screen...